 Eduardo D Gomez:

-Added algorithm to the creation to detect the difference and input the actual force created by the punch and eliminate the reading from the jerk the bag gives from impact.
+As a developer, I would like to add on to the algorithm for the creation to detect the difference and input the actual force created by the punch and eliminate the reading from the jerk the bag gives from impact.

 Create an extra algorithm that can mitigate the marginal error from each punch and can detect an actual punch from a jerk from the bag and eliminate that input or show results of the small error on a different window.